Member Boards

 The Eau Brink Tidal Outfall plays a vital role in managing water levels and reducing flood risk within the surrounding low-lying fenland.
 This wider area is highly influenced by tidal conditions and relies on well-maintained infrastructure to protect communities, farmland and sensitive environmental habitats.

-This project forms part of ongoing investment in resilient flood and water management assets across the catchment.
+This project formed part of ongoing investment in resilient flood and water management assets across the catchment.
 It has been made possible through funding from Defra’s IDB Storm Recovery & Asset Improvement Fund.

 Overview

-In early 2026, works will be carried out to upgrade the tidal outfall structure at Eau Brink.
-The existing tidal sluice doors have reached the end of their serviceable life and will be replaced to ensure the continued reliable operation of the outfall.
+In early 2026, works were carried out to upgrade the tidal outfall structure at Eau Brink.
+The existing tidal sluice doors had reached the end of their serviceable life and were replaced to ensure the continued reliable operation of the outfall.

-The structure currently includes a water retention penstock.
-However, this does not provide effective protection to the upstream fen should the tidal (pointing) doors fail or become blocked by debris, which could allow tidal water to enter the catchment.
-To address this risk and improve overall resilience, the penstock will be replaced with a full-height structure capable of retaining the tide if required.
+The structure previously included a water retention penstock.
+However, this did not provide effective protection to the upstream fen should the tidal (pointing) doors fail or become blocked by debris, which could allow tidal water to enter the catchment.
+To address this risk and improve overall resilience, the penstock was replaced with a full-height structure capable of retaining the tide if required.

-The scheme has been designed by Stantec UK Ltd, with construction works delivered by Martin Childs Limited.
-The WMA Project Delivery team will oversee the works, ensuring the scheme is delivered efficiently and cost-effectively.
+The scheme was designed by Stantec UK Ltd, with construction works delivered by Martin Childs Limited.
+The WMA Project Delivery team oversaw the works, ensuring the scheme is delivered efficiently and cost-effectively.

 Benefits

-Once complete, the upgraded tidal outfall will provide improved flood protection for the upstream fen and surrounding area, reducing the risk of tidal flooding during extreme conditions.
+The upgraded tidal outfall now provides enhanced flood protection for the upstream fen and surrounding area, reducing the risk of tidal flooding during extreme conditions.